The Unforgiven - All-Rounder

 Yasuo.

-From the fundamentals of his neutral game, to bread and butter combos for every scenario, this guide will cover everything you need to know to dominate the ranked ladder with the Unforgiven Samurai.
+From the fundamentals of his neutral game to bread-and-butter combos for every scenario, this guide will cover everything you need to know to dominate the ranked ladder with the Unforgiven Samurai.

 Strengths And Weaknesses